glacials/twos.dev/src/cold/screenshots.md

 }
 ```

-Actually,
-most Markdown renderers put lonesome images in their own paragraphs,
+Technically these images are in their own paragraphs,
-so we actually need to complicate this a little to:
+so we need to complicate this a little to:

 ```css
 article > * {